-Participation: 10% Online-Quiz # 1: 15% Online-Quiz # 2: 15% Online-Quiz # 3: 15% Homework: 20% Cheat-sheet: 10%
+Participation: 15% Quiz # 1: 15% Quiz # 2: 15% Quiz # 3: 15% Homework: 30% Cheat-sheet: 10%

-- Late homework submission will not be graded.
-Homeworks have to be submitted by 11.59 pm on the due date - Participation: Students are expected to be prepared for class by completing assigned readings and cases, and are expected to participate in class discussions and group exercises.
+- Late homework submission will not be graded. - Participation: Students are expected to be prepared for class by completing assigned readings and cases, and are expected to participate in class discussions and group exercises.
 Highly-rated class participation involves thoughtful comments and questions, not just "floor time" or repetition of facts from the readings.